ViggieM/sandbox/svelte+supabase/README.md

 - Server-side authentication uses the modern `@supabase/ssr` package
 - Magic links use PKCE flow with `exchangeCodeForSession()` method
 - Linting configured with Prettier and ESLint

+## Deployment Notes

+To set up magic link authentication, you need to configure the [Supabase Redirect URLs](https://supabase.com/docs/guides/auth/redirect-urls).
+This needs to be done in the project dashboard > Authentication > URL Configuration.
+Here, you can change the default redirect URL, and add Redirect URLs.

+### Troubleshooting

+- error code `email_address_not_authorized`: Supabase's SMTP service allows sending emails only to predefined recipients, see https://supabase.com/docs/guides/auth/auth-smtp.
+  This can be avoided if a private SMTP server is configured
+- Authentication flow does not complete: Redirect URLs require a trailing slash, e.g. `https://example.com/` instead of `https://example.com`